How Long Do Killdeer Eggs Take to Hatch?

 The attentiveness and dedication of the parent birds directly impact the success of the incubation.

-ALSO READ: What Does a Puffin Bird Look Like?
+ALSO READ: What Does A Snipe Bird Look Like?

 If the parents are frequently disturbed or absent from the nest, the incubation period may be prolonged, or the eggs may fail to hatch altogether.